myndatlas/myndatlas.github.io/_notes/Public/Status of the MyndAtlas Project.md

 ---
 up:: [[⁋The MyndAtlas Project]], [[§Atlas]]
 #aoi/knowledge-work/note-systems
-# State of the MyndAtlas Project
+# Status of the MyndAtlas Project
 After a failed experiment with an upgrade I discovered that I prefer where I've ended up with this website.
 That's the nature of it sometimes, I suppose.

 ---